 Screening means having a test that looks for cancer or another disease in people who don’t have any symptoms.
 Some screening tests can find growths and remove them before they have a chance to turn into cancer.
-Other screening tests can find cancer early when it's small, hasn't spread, and might be easier to treat.
+Other screening tests, when done regularly, can find cancer early when it's small, hasn't spread, and might be easier to treat.

 The benefits of screening tests should be weighed against any risks of the tests themselves.
 Risks may include anxiety, pain, bleeding, or other side effects.
 And screening isn’t perfect.
 Sometimes screening misses cancer.
 And sometimes it finds something suspicious that turns out to be harmless (called a false-positive), but still needs to be checked out through additional tests that also carry risks and may cause more stress.

 This is why the American Cancer Society uses a formal process to review scientific evidence to create guidelines for cancer screening.
-The guidelines advise people about what screening tests they should get, when they should get them, and how frequently the tests should be done.
-The higher a person’s risk for cancer – due to age, family history, or other factors – the more likely the benefits of screening will outweigh the risks.
+The guidelines give recommendations about what screening tests people should get, when they should get them, and how frequently the tests should be done.

 The American Cancer Society medical and editorial content team